Ordem dos Contabilistas Certificados

-The OCC states that it raises awareness of the requirements of the adopted EU-endorsed IFRS by notifying members of new developments related to the standards and offering courses on IFRS in its annual initial and continuing professional development educational programs.
+The OCC states that it raises awareness of the requirements of the adopted EU-endorsed IFRS by notifying members of new developments related to the standards and offering courses on IFRS in its annual IPD and CPD educational programs.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.